alexirr/alexirr/README.md

 ## Education

-🎓 3rd year student of ITIS Kazan Federal University
+🎓 3rd year student of ITIS in Kazan Federal University(KFU)

 :envelope:  How to reach me